Installers and dMRV designers

 ensure the installation complies with all relevant standards

-obtain and complete a certificate of pyrolysis systems safety/compliance
+obtain and complete a certificate of biochar production systems safety/compliance

 sign the written compliance statement

-list their name as the installer on the STSC or SFSC application form.
+list their name as the installer on the STC application form.

-The installer listed on the STSC or SFSC application form is responsible for responding to any inspection findings.
+The installer listed on the STC application form is responsible for responding to any inspection findings.

-The creator of STSCs (registered agent or system owner) will get the written compliance statement from you.
+The creator of STCs (registered agent or system owner) will get the written compliance statement from you.

-Penalties apply if you provide false or misleading information in your statements.
+Liquidated damages shall apply if false or misleading information is provided in any statements.

 Written compliance statement